veracruz-project/veracruz/icecap/README.md

 ls -L ./build/test-system/boot/
 ```

+After you've booted the board to a shell from the boot directory mentioned above, run the script `/run-tests` to run all tests.
+See `./nix/host/config.nix` or inspect `/run-tests` to discover how to test with more precision.

 For more detailed information about supported Raspberry Pi 4 variants and about running the test system contained in `./build/test-system/boot/`, see https://gitlab.com/arm-research/security/icecap/icecap.

 ## Caveats